Hot glue is one form of glue adhesive that you might be familiar with.

 What is Hot Glue?

-In technical terms, this is a sort of thermoplastic adhesive.
+In technical terms, hot glue (also known as hot melt adhesive, abbreviated HMA) is a sort of thermoplastic adhesive.

-As technically how the glue is like an adhesive; it differs from other glues as it does not employ specific components to stick to objects but rather relies on cooling and solidifying from hot and melted form to establish a bond.
+Hot glue differs from other glues as it does not employ specific components to stick to objects but rather relies on cooling and solidifying from hot and melted forms to establish a bond.

 Furthermore, unlike other forms of adhesive that are liquid and must be poured from a tube or container before getting cured on the materials, hot glue in its usual condition is completely solid.